neumovelab/myoassist/docs/controller-optimization/Evaluating_Results.md

 python run_eval.py
 ```

-This will launch the GUI interface (on Windows/Linux) or provide command-line options.
+This will launch the GUI interface (on Windows) or provide command-line options.

-## Method 1: Using the GUI (Windows/Linux Only)
+## Method 1: Using the GUI (Windows)

 **Note: The GUI interface does not work on macOS due to tkinter compatibility issues.
 Mac users should use Method 2 (Command-Line) instead.**